onera/Cassiopee/Post/doc/source/Rotor.rst

     :type bladeName: string
     :param psi: angular angle of blade in teff (in degree)
     :type psi: float
-    :param radius: list of radius to extract
+    :param radii: list of radii at which the solution on the blade must be extracted
-    :type radius: list of floats
+    :type radii: list of floats
     :param RoInf: infinite flow density
     :type RoInf: float
     :param PInf: infinite flow pressure